 Mental capacity should usually be assessed by the person (a family member or professional) who would be responsible for that decision if that person were found to lack capacity.
 When assessing capacity, certainty is not required.
 The law requires a reasonable belief that, on the balance of probabilities, the person has, or has not, got capacity for that specific decision.

 The Court of Protection oversees the operation of the Mental Capacity Act and can deal with issues, including financial and serious healthcare matters, concerning people who lack the mental capacity to make their own decisions.
 It can resolve disputes, such as when the person's family and the professionals involved disagree about what is in the person's best interests.

 Office of the Public Guardian

-The Independent mental Capacity Advocate Service (IMCAS)
+The Independent Mental Capacity Advocate Service (IMCA)

 Independent Mental Capacity Advocates (IMCAs) must be independent from the allocated workers that support people.
 IMCAs help uphold people’s rights and the wishes of people who lack the capacity to make decisions about serious medical treatment and changes of accommodation.
 They may be allocated if, at the time such decisions need to be made, the person has no-one else (other than paid staff) to support or represent them or be consulted.